-In this section we're gonna do just what it says at the very top which is breakdown of math section.
-This is important to give you an idea of the different types of questions you'll see in about or the quantitative section and the number of those questions.
-So what we're gonna use we're gonna start with problem solving.
+In this section we're gonna do just what it says at the very top which is breakdown the math section.
+This is important to give you an idea of the different types of questions you'll see in the math or the quantitative section and the number of those questions.
+So what we're gonna do is we're gonna start with problem solving.
 Problem solving is your typical math question where you have a question, and you have a series of answer choices.
-Show Transcript
+Read full transcript

 Traditionally you have five on the GRE A through E, but with the new GRE which is this GRE, problem solving's gonna get a little bit more fancy as we're gonna see in the next slide.
 For now though know that problem solving's gonna make up the bulk of the math question, of math section, about 60%.
 So there's a total of 40 questions 20 per section, not including the experimental and out of those 40 questions 25 will be problem solving.

 Next, we have the quantitative comparison section.
 I think this is the one that really needs more.
-More explication, meaning to explain a little bit more, more explication.
+More explication, meaning to explain a little bit more.
 If you're totally new to the GRE.
 What am I drawing over here?
 Columns A and columns B.

 Meaning, out of the 40 questions, 15 of them will be quantitative comparison.
 There's seven on one section, eight on another section.
 So what is there left to talk about?
 Well, thing is the new GRE when it changed a little over a year ago.
 The problem solving became a lot more complicated.
 They threw in all these new question types.